NVIDIA/aistore/docker/dev/README.md

 * -f=LIST or --filesystems=LIST : where LIST is a comma seperated list of filesystems
 * -g or --gcp                   : to use GCP
 * -h or --help                  : show usage
-* -l or --last                  : redeploy using the arguments from the last dfc docker deployment
+* -l or --last                  : redeploy using the arguments from the last ais docker deployment
 * -m or --multi                 : use multiple networks
 * -p=NUM or --proxy=NUM         : where NUM is the number of proxies
 * -s or --single                : use a single network